bsabotta/jittlov/README.md

 # jittlov

-A simple python wizard script that can quickly and easily generate a simple CRUD API using Flask while automatically including a functional Swagger UI upon completion.
+A simple python wizard script that can quickly and easily generate a simple CRUD API using Flask and MongoDB while automatically including a functional Swagger UI upon completion.

 Inspired by the simplicity of setting up a full CRUD API using LoopBack in node.js.